Skip to Main Content

 Honestly, when it comes to dietary patterns, it feels like we keep trying to somehow uncover some big secret to achieving weight loss and better health – when there is no big secret.

 As it often does, this leads me right back to Michael Pollan’s philosophy, which I consider to be the ultimate anti-fad diet creed: Eat [real] food.
 Not too much.
 Mostly plants.
 It’s hard to summarize the prescription for a healthy diet more succinctly.
-At Step One, we like to think we’ve made that prescription easier to put into practice, with products that feature only real plant-based ingredients in pre-portioned servings -- no fads included.
+At Step One, we like to think we’ve made that prescription easier to put into practice, with ready-to-eat products that feature only real plant-based ingredients with proven health benefits in pre-portioned servings -- no fads included.

 You may also like...